 The Apache Boulevard area has experienced revitalization in recent years due to the arrival of Metro Light Rail and a renewed interest in the development of new housing projects.
-While staying in this area, visitors have easy access to Metro Light Rail service and a large number of great mom and pop dining options ranging from Thai to Vietnamese to Indian cuisine.
+While staying in this area, visitors have easy access to Valley Metro Rail service and a large number of great mom and pop dining options ranging from Thai to Vietnamese to Indian cuisine.

 Plan your next vacation with the Tempe Visitor's Guide.